Northern Lights College, Dawson Creek Campus, 11401 8th St., Dawson Creek, B.C.

 Location: Room 200

-Facilitated by Selina McGinnis and Tracy Roberts
+Facilitated by Selina McGinnis

 Selina is a Product and User Experience Designer in the tech industry, who has learned about how people engage with digital environments, including learning management systems, websites, apps, and even video games.
 Although ed tech and video games have vastly different audiences, they share many design principles that can have a drastic effect on the wellness and success of its users.